Can I register for Goods and Services?

 What is a building and construction Performance Report?

-The performance of prequalified contractors and prequalified consultants is required to be assessed, rated and the results recorded by agencies.
-These performance reports are accessible by government agencies for evaluating future contracting or consulting submission.
+The performance of prequalified contractors, prequalified under the National Prequalification System for Non-residential Building, is required to be assessed, rated and the results recorded by agencies.
+These performance reports are accessible by government agencies nationally for evaluating future contracting or consulting submission.

-A report that records poor performance may impact on your prequalification status or any requested upgrades.
+A report that records poor performance may impact on your prequalification status, future work or any requested upgrades.

 What are the required Professional Indemnity Insurance levels for consultants engaged in building and construction projects?